jd9327/Two-Tier-App/README.md

 # Two-Tier Flask App

-A simple two-tier web application built with Flask and MySQL, demonstrating the separation of the application layer and the database layer.
+This project is a simple two-tier web application built with **Flask** (a Python web framework) and **MySQL** (a database management system).
+It demonstrates how to separate the application logic from the database layer using Docker containers.

 ## Table of Contents